GallantGuide/Bull_or_Bear_Crypto/README.md

 To proceed with the machine learning models, we used SQLAlchemy to connect to the database and extract the Kaggle datasets for Bitcoin, Ethereum, and Cardano.
 This part of the project can be seen in the [DB_Connection&DataExctraction.ipynb](https://github.com/CaptCarmine/Bull_or_Bear_Crypto/blob/ML_Model/Machine_Learning/DB_Connection%26DataExtraction.ipynb).
 We created an engine and a session to then query all the data we needed.
 Moreover, we converted it into a dataframe and exported it into the data folder.
 The resulting tables were the BTC.csv, ETH.csv, and ADA.csv.

+#### Analysis

+##### Exploratory Model: Prophet Model

+We use a basic machine learning model from the prophet library to see how well price data over time alone can predict future prices and how ar in the future the predictions appear to be accurate.
+- Prophet: uses time and price information to predict future prices

+##### Final Model: Long Short-Term Memory Neural Network

+We built a LSTM model that could handle not only price datat over time, but also other market and social media features were were interested in.
+- LSTM: uses both market features and "buzz"/popularily features from reddit comments

 ### Machine Learning